 Possibly Effective for

-- Indigestion.
+- Indigestion (dyspepsia).
 Research shows that taking artichoke extract by mouth can reduce symptoms of indigestion such as nausea, vomiting, flatulence, and stomach pain.
 Improvement seems to occur after 2 to 8 weeks of treatment.

 - High levels of cholesterol and other fats (lipids) in the blood (hyperlipidemia).
 Research shows that taking artichoke extract by mouth can slightly reduce total and low-density lipoprotein (LDL or "bad") cholesterol in people with high cholesterol.
 Improvements seem to occur after 6 to 12 weeks of treatment.
 Studies using cynarin, a specific chemical found in artichoke, have shown conflicting results.
 Drinking artichoke juice does not seem to lower cholesterol levels.
 In fact, artichoke juice might increase levels of blood fats called triglycerides.

 Possibly Ineffective for

-- Alcohol-induced hangover.
+- Hangover.
 Research shows that taking artichoke extract by mouth does not prevent a hangover after drinking alcohol.

 Insufficient Evidence for

 - Swelling (inflammation) of the liver caused by the hepatitis C virus (hepatitis C).
-Some early research shows that taking artichoke extract by mouth for 12 weeks does not improve liver health in people with hepatitis C. But not all research agrees.
+Some early research shows that taking artichoke extract by mouth for 12 weeks improves liver health in people with hepatitis C. But not all research agrees.

 - A long-term disorder of the large intestines that causes stomach pain (irritable bowel syndrome or IBS).
 Early research shows that taking artichoke extract by mouth can reduce symptoms of IBS such as stomach pain, cramping, bloating, gas, constipation, and heartburn.